Entering heaven alive: Ascended Master Teachings

 Members of various Ascended Master Teachings, a group of New Age religions based on Theosophy, believe that Francis Bacon underwent a physical Ascension without experiencing death (he then became the deity St. Germain).
 They also believe numerous others have undergone Ascension; they are called the Ascended Masters and act as spirit guides to human souls on their spiritual path.
 The leaders of these religions claim to be able to receive channeled messages from the Ascended Masters, which they then relay to their followers.

-Fictional portrayals

-In Arthurian literature, Sir Galahad is returning to Camelot after taking the Holy Grail to Sarras when he is visited by Joseph of Arimathea and is carried into heaven by angels.